GSA/emerging-technology-atlas/pages/interagency-initiatives.md

 We are in the initial stages of collaborating with some of the nation's leading businesses and researchers to develop and pilot a new series of emerging technology training for the federal workforce, open to all agencies through [GSA's DigitalGov University](https://www.digitalgov.gov/digitalgov-university/), to help meet this growing need.
 The series of workshops and trainings will start in April 2018.

-If you would like to contribute to this effort, please email EmergingTech@GSA.gov with "#Training" in the subject field.
+If you would like to contribute to this effort, please email digitalgov@gsa.gov with "#Training" in the subject field.